JordanLaserGit/coverage_tools/README.md

 # Notes
 The output text file will be placed in test/coverage and is designed to be read by /test/CMakeLists.txt.
 See the [example](https://github.com/JordanLaserGit/coverage_tools/blob/main/data/CMakeLists_example.txt)

+The code coverage report is output to the data folder as coverage_report.html